 The Exodus Road does not knowingly collect any Personal Identifiable Information from children under the age of 13.
 If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.

 Any changes to this policy will be reflected on this website.

-Again, as an organization we take your privacy seriously and commit to do our best to ensure the protection and appropriate use of the information you provide to us.
+Again, as an organization, we take your privacy seriously and commit to doing our best to ensure the protection and appropriate use of the information you provide to us.